markusa4/sassy/README.md

 # the sassy preprocessor for symmetry detection
 The sassy preprocessor is designed to shrink large, sparse graphs.
-The idea is that before giving the graph to an off-the-shelf symmetry detection tool (such as bliss, dejavu, nauty, saucy, Traces), the graph is instead given to the preprocessor.
+Before giving a graph to an off-the-shelf symmetry detection solver (such as [bliss](http://www.tcs.hut.fi/Software/bliss/), [dejavu](https://www.mathematik.tu-darmstadt.de/dejavu), [nauty](https://pallini.di.uniroma1.it/), [saucy](http://vlsicad.eecs.umich.edu/BK/SAUCY/), [Traces](https://pallini.di.uniroma1.it/)), the graph is instead first handed to the preprocessor.
 The preprocessor shrinks the graph, in turn hopefully speeding up the subsequent solver.

-Some technicalities apply, though: a hook for automorphisms must be given to sassy (a `sassy_hook`), and automorphisms of the reduced graph must be translated back to the original graph.
-The preprocessor does the reverse translation by providing a special hook that is given to the backend solver (see the examples below).
+Some technicalities apply, though: a hook for symmetries must be given to sassy (a `sassy_hook`), and symmetries of the reduced graph must be translated back to the original graph.
+The preprocessor does the reverse translation by providing a special hook that is in turn given to the backend solver (see the examples below).
 The graph format used by the preprocessor is described below as well.

 At this point, the preprocessor comes in the form of a header-only library and uses some features of C++17.
 To achieve good performance the library should be compiled with an adequate optimization level enabled (we use `-O3` for benchmarks), as well as assertions disabled (i.e., by using the flag `NDEBUG`).